rkanejac/Data110/Markdown-Exercise.md

 ![Profile Picture](https://pbs.twimg.com/media/DJKQs3sWAAAKCBd?format=jpg&name=900x900).

 My name is Ralinkae **(Ruh-link-kay)** Kane-Jackson.
 I currently work as a data test engineer at Accenture but am inspired to be a data analyst in the future.
-I am an Electrical Engineering graduate from the University of Maryland, College Park (*Go terps!!*:turtle:).
+I am an Electrical Engineering graduate from the University of Maryland, College Park (*Go terps!!!*:turtle:).
 I want to apply to the online analytics graduate program at Georgia Tech.
 If you want to learn more about the program, you can more information [here](https://pe.gatech.edu/degrees/analytics/curriculum).

 ![UMD LOGO](https://umd-brand.transforms.svdcdn.com/production/uploads/images/informal-seal.png?w=512&h=512&auto=compress%2Cformat&fit=crop&dm=1656362660&s=f147c43be06ac2a530c41260819e63a1)